 The astronomy pads are a restricted space known as the “red light district,” where only red spectrum lights are permitted after dark so as not to interfere with telescopes or photography.

-Interestingly, the red-light theme seems to carry into the family campground, where RVs and tenters voluntarily follow the protocol.
+The red-light theme carries into the family campground, where RVs and tenters voluntarily follow the protocol.

 Despite being in the middle of an open prairie, the family and equestrian campgrounds are shady, harbored in a large hammock of live oaks and sabal palmetto, Florida’s state tree and popularly known as the cabbage palm.

 Kisssimmee Prairie Preserve State Park, 33104 NW 192nd Ave., Okeechobee, FL 34972.
 Phone: 863-462-5360.
 Camping fees: $16/night plus tax and a $6.70 booking fee.
 (Includes hookups.)
 Reservations up to 11 months in advance online or by phone, (800) 326-3521.

 Getting there: A little tricky on back roads.
 For specific directions from your location, view the larger version of the above map.